recommend-games/blog/content/posts/sdj_2021_3/index.md

 But before we get too excited, there are some important caveats.
 The crime theme might be the most obvious – murder and other quite mature topics might not be everyone's idea of family entertainment.
 The publisher certainly struggles with this: my edition says 8+ years on the box, later editions seem to say 12+.
 They also introduced some form of content warning for the successor, so parents can stay clear of cases that might not be suitable for their offspring.
 Overall, judging by their statements, the jury seems to have little objections to some comic figures being murdered, so this might not be an obstacle to the {{% sdj %}}red meeple{{% /sdj %}} after all.

 The other issue is player count.
 The box claims that this game is for 1 to 4 players, but the jury "corrected" this in their announcement to 1 to *3* players.
-Those who played the game know that sometimes two players can be a crowd, so this game wouldn't really be one to be enjoyed by the whole family around the Christmas tree – and candles definitely won't provide enough light to read the details off that giant map… 🕯
+Those who played the game know that sometimes even two players can be a crowd, so this game wouldn't really be one to be enjoyed by the whole family around the Christmas tree – and candles definitely won't provide enough light to read the details off that giant map… 🕯

 Let me take this opportunity to address the "it's not a game, it's a puzzle" faction.
 First off, even if this were true, the jury clearly wouldn't care: Already in their second year, in 1980, they awarded a special prize for the Rubik's Cube, which undoubtably is a solitaire puzzle.
 An experience someone who loves games would enjoy?
 Bring it on…